GNOME/gtksourceview/docs/lang-reference.md

 - `style-inside` (optional)

-  If this attribute is "true", then the highlighting style will be applied to the area between start and end matches; otherwise whole context will be highlighted.
+  If this attribute is `true`, then the highlighting style will be applied to the area between start and end matches; otherwise whole context will be highlighted.